Blackpot-07/AI-FR/README.md

-# AI-FR
-artificial intelligence attendance system

-Facial Recognition Attendance System Report
+# Facial Recognition Attendance System Report

-Introduction:
+## Introduction:
 The Facial Recognition Attendance System is a cutting-edge solution that harnesses computer vision techniques and artificial intelligence (AI) to streamline attendance tracking in educational institutions.
 This report provides an in-depth analysis of the system's methodology, implementation, and potential benefits.

-Methodology:
+## Methodology:
 The core methodology of the Facial Recognition Attendance System involves training a Convolutional Neural Network (CNN) model using TensorFlow and Keras libraries.
 The model is trained on a dataset comprising images stacked over one another, accompanied by labels indicating whether the images represent the same individual or not.

 To detect faces within an image, the system employs OpenCV, a powerful computer vision library.
 OpenCV provides a range of pre-trained face detection algorithms that accurately locate faces in an image.
 Once the faces are detected, the system extracts the facial regions, which are then processed further.

-Implementation:
+## Implementation:
-The Facial Recognition Attendance System is designed to mark attendance based on the following steps: a) Image Capture: The system captures images using a CCTV camera, providing a real-time feed of individuals within a designated area.
+The Facial Recognition Attendance System is designed to mark attendance based on the following steps:
+a) Image Capture: The system captures images using a CCTV camera, providing a real-time feed of individuals within a designated area.

 b) Face Detection: OpenCV's face detection algorithms are applied to the captured images.
 These algorithms leverage advanced techniques, such as Haar cascades or deep learning-based models, to identify and localize faces accurately.